matieo33/robloxforum-activity-count/README.md

 ![alt text](https://i.ibb.co/WnFXbZY/logomark.png)
 # RF-Activity-Count
-RF AC lets you see up-to-date activity on Roblox Forum.
-It's that simple.
+RF AC (Roblox Forum Activity Count) lets you see up-to-date activity on Roblox Forum every few seconds with next to no delay.
+Entirely made in Python as a small project to have fun making : )

 # Installation
 You are required to have latest version of Python installed. https://www.python.org/downloads/